BEARlyDev/Guidelines/Rules.md

 # Purpose of the group

-1. Share and discuss everything about technology.
+1. Share and discuss any topics related to technology.

-2. Share all the opportunities and events that come across our way.
+2. Share all the opportunities and events related to technology.

-3. To help and get helped.
+3. Help each other with problems related to technology.

 # Rules
 1. Don’t Bring Up Irrelevant Topics